akashkrshukla/App-Listing-Dimensions/README.md

-## This gist consist of listing of dimensions of required by the App store for app listing.
+## This Repository consist of listing of dimensions of required by the App store for app listing.

 *  Device Name                          Size                    Quantity